Calculator / April 2026 Record-Keeping

 Worked Examples

-Zero-hours retail worker requests rolled-up records for 6 months
+Zero-hours retail worker checks rolled-up records for 6 months

 Salaried office worker checks accrual after 8 months